-You can start today by requesting quotes from several companies to compare general liability rates and policies for life coaches.
+You can start today by requesting a quote from several insurance companies to compare general liability coverage rates and policies for life coaches.
 Some providers that offer life coach insurance include:

-When it comes to building your life coaching business, we know this isn’t one of the most exciting topics on your list.
+When it comes to building your life coaching business, we know insurance coverage isn’t one of the most exciting topics on your list.
 So if you’ve read this far, congratulations!
 You’re well on your way to creating a strong foundation for the future.

 Wondering what other legalities you should be aware of in the process of establishing your coaching business?

 Consider checking out our guide Legal 101 for Life Coaches.
 In it, you’ll get the rundown on:

 - When and how to incorporate your business

 - How to properly use other people’s imagery and ideas on your website and in your content

 - Handling client refunds